cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 ##### Debian / Ubuntu

-To install on Debian or Ubutu, run:
+To install on Debian or Ubuntu, run:

 ```sh
 sudo apt install libicu-dev